 - Look out for your friends and make sure everyone is OK.

-Instant expert: A great way to learn how to manage risks on the river is to try out canoeing, kayaking, gorge-walking, sailing or other activities.
-You can find information about activities for young people in and around your local rivers and waterways on Activities Oxfordshire.
+Instant expert: A great way to get confident around rivers is to learning swimming, canoeing, sailing or other activities.
+Find information about activities for young people on Activities Oxfordshire.

 - Stay out of water unless you know it is safe.